 The following day, the customer calls Susan and makes changes to the order.
 The customer wants two of item 1100.
 Susan reopens and updates the order, and then she creates a second prepayment invoice on the order and sends it to the customer.

 On the Sales Order page, choose the Reopen action.

 On the line for item 1100, in the Quantity field, enter 2.

 Scroll to see the prepayment fields.
 The Prepayment Line Amount Excl.
 VAT field now contains 630, and the Prepmt.
 Amt.
 Inv.
 Excl.
 VAT field contains 315.
 This shows that there is an additional prepayment amount that has not been invoiced yet.

-To post an invoice for the additional prepayment amount, on the Actions tab, in the Posting group, choose Prepayment, and then choose Post Prepayment Invoice.
+To post an invoice for the additional prepayment amount, choose the Post Prepayment Invoice action.